How often should you post on Instagram? Seeking advice can be overwhelming because everyone states a different best practice.

 Another writer warns, “Try not to post more than 7 posts per week on Instagram.
 There is an unspoken rule that you should not post multiple times per day on Instagram.”

-17.2k accounts follow Central Square Florist, which posted about once per day over the past month.
+Over 21,000 accounts follow Central Square Florist, which posts multiple times per week.
 Its content consistently gets 400-1000 likes per post.

 - If you own a brick and mortar business, search for Instagram posts that have tagged your store as a location.
 How many posts per week are published with that geotag?